storageos/storageos.github.io/README.md

 Write short and useful documents.
 Cut out everything unnecessary, while also making a habit of continually massaging and improving every doc to suit your changing needs.
 Docs work best when they are alive but frequently trimmed, like a bonsai tree.

+### Use a linter

+On VS Code, install markdownlinter and follow recommendations where appropriate.

 ### Avoid HTML in markdown

 HTML should not be included in Markdown unless the team agrees there is appropriate need and no better alternative.
 Ask